A New Non-Money Oriented Crowdsourcing Platform Based On Code Contributions

 Re: (Score:2)

-Something smells funny over there (Score:2)
+Something smells funny over there (Score:1)

 ...everyone earning contribution points as they complete tasks.
 There are voting options and rights that come with additional contribution points which makes all the projects completely autonomous (I hope).
 The best part though is that by using the selling tools I want to provide, any software created with Crowdsourcer.io will be able to sell on a store (yet to be built), via its own websites and maybe even through third party retailers, with 100% of the profit being distributed to a project’s contributors...